jfcloutier/karma_system/design_notes/observations from predictions.md

 Making predictions from prior synthetic experiences (either `trend`, `count`, or `more` experiences):

-* Trend: Predict an observation that continues the experienced trend by the increment recently observed
+* Trend: Predict an observation that continues the experienced trend by the increment/decrement recently observed
 * Count: Predict the counted observations
 * More: Predict the compared observations

 ## Empty predictions

-At the start of its life, a CA has no observations, experiences or causal theory.
+At the start of its life, a CA has no observations, experiences, causal theory or plans.
 The CA can only make an empty prediction.

 Each umwelt CA responds to an empty prediction with fully confident prediction errors, essentially stating each of its experiences in the form of a prediction error.